Study Design

 1. Anthropometry: height, weight, mid-arm circumference, calf circumference, head circumference*, waist circumference*

-3. Functional health: activities of daily living, instrumental activities of daily living, mobility*, fall risk*
+3. Functional health1,2: activities of daily living, instrumental activities of daily living, mobility*, fall risk*

-5. Mental health: Center for Epidemiological Studies - Depression, Beck's Anxiety Inventory
+5. Mental health4,5: Center for Epidemiological Studies - Depression, Beck's Anxiety Inventory

 We have obtained brain images from a subsample of LASI-DAD respondents, using magnetic resonance imaging (MRI).

 We acquired a 40-45 minute high-resolution 3T protocol, following the Alzheimer's Disease Neuroimaging Initiative (ADNI) protocol.
 Our MRI protocol consists of T1w, T2w, FLAIR, SWI, multi-shell DWI and resting state fMRI sequences.
-Scan sequences such as T1, T2, DTI, and FLAIR allow us to better comprehend the presentation and physical development of MCI and dementia, while resting state fMRI can be used to help decipher functional differences that develop as these individuals begin to lose cognitive functionality.
+Scan sequences such as T1w, T2w, DWI, FLAIR and SWI allow us to measure structural properties of the brain that are associated with healthy aging, MCI and dementia, while resting state fMRI can be used to help decipher functional differences that develop as individuals begin to lose cognitive functionality.

 Neuroimaging Partner Institutions